Orelbenr/cryptopals-writeups/Set5_Diffie-Hellman_and_friends/README.md

         print(f'{echo_msg=}')
 ```

-Lastly, we implement the MITM which modify the traffic as described:
+Lastly, we implement the MITM which modifies the traffic as described:
 ```python
 class MitmHandler(socketserver.BaseRequestHandler):
     def handle(self):